apache/storm/docs/storm-sql-example.md

 `apache-log-parser` can be installed via `pip`.

 ```
-$ pip install apache-log-parser
+$ pip3 install apache-log-parser
 ```

-Since apache-log-parser is a library, in order to parse fake log we need to write small python script.
+Since apache-log-parser is a library, in order to parse fake log we need to write small Python script.
 Let's create file `parse-fake-log-gen-to-json-with-incrementing-id.py` with below content:

 ```